 More than 900,000 colonoscopies are performed in Australia annually.
 Despite the large number of procedures performed annually, the Australian Atlas of Healthcare Variation found considerable geographic variation in diagnostic colonoscopy, with up to a 30-fold variation in rates of MBS funded colonoscopies across Australia.

 This resource provides guidance to consumers, clinicians and health services on the care recommended in the Colonoscopy Clinical Care Standard.
+Implementing clinical care standards helps health service organisations to meet the requirements of the National Safety and Quality Health Service (NSQHS) Standards for accreditation.
+Find out more at the NSQHS Standards website.

 Use these resources to implement and promote the Colonoscopy Clinical Care Standard to health services, clinicians, patients and their carers.